General advice on Seed Sowing (more details in Polytunnel diary)

 Also please note - that I don't have/or want any ads. or so-called 'editorial pieces' (just basically ads in another form!) from other sources on my website.
 I have been asked many times to take them in return for a fee - even from companies whose ethos I might generally approve of - but I always refuse.
 This is not meant in any way as a criticism of those people who do accept them.
 That is their choice and we all have to make a living - but I prefer to have the freedom to speak my mind frankly and to voice my own opinions without the possibility of being influenced by what an advertiser or potential sponsor may think.

 As a result my blog may look a little old-fashioned compared to some - but fancy websites with bells and whistles cost money.
 Many people have told me that they actually prefer it this way though, and that it comes as a nice change!
-The only concession I have made to modernity was to join Twitter a couple of years ago, which a lot of people had asked me to do over the last few years - so I finally relented!
+The only concession I have made to modernity was to join Twitter a few years ago, which a lot of people had asked me to do over the last few years - so I finally relented!
 I have to say it's fascinating - though it can be time-consuming!

 If you're a new reader you may have noticed that I can be pretty outspoken at times too - but I do my research!
 If I recommend any product then you can be assured that it's always something that I've found useful myself - usually over several years.
 I don't accept 'freebies' or discounts of any sort in order to promote other people's products either - so please don't send me any - or you'll be disappointed!